mmondics/wild-west-kubernetes/README.md

 As mentioned above, you can see that we are managing various OpenShift clusters on IBM Z and VMware vSphere.

-RHACM can not only provide visibility into your hybrid cloud ecosystem of Kubernetes clusters, it can also deploy and manage applications across all of them from a single "pane of glass".
+RHACM can not only provide visibility into your hybrid cloud ecosystem of Kubernetes clusters, it can also deploy and manage applications across all of them from a single pane of glass.

 ### Deploy  Initial Application from RHACM